yongjhih/drupal-fboauth/README.txt

 Theming
 -------
-The FBOAuth module includes default theming connecting to Facebook.
-You can override this output (or any other output in FBOAuth) by doing the following:
+The Facebook OAuth module includes default theming connecting to Facebook.
+You can override this output (or any other output in Facebook OAuth) by doing the
+following:

 1. Copy the theme_fboauth_action__connect() function from fboauth.module file.